jimmerioles/random-stoic-quotes-api/readme.md

 # Random Inspiring Quotes API
 This [JSON API v1](http://jsonapi.org) compliant Web API provides collection of inspiring quotes from notable individuals.

-If you have any request for other features that you would like for me to add see [Contributing][link-contributing].

 ## Features

 * JSON API v1 compliant